jezcope/idcc17-library-carpentry/paper.md

 who had relatively recently learned the material themselves.
 The material was then reviewed and improved through collaboration with experienced users of the relevant tools.
-This approach led to the material being well pitched for the audience, since the lead instructor was only a few steps ahead of the audience in their own learning and could readily identify potential pitfalls and common beginner mistakes that are often overlooked by more experienced teachers.
+This approach led to the material being well-pitched for the audience, since the lead instructor was only a few steps ahead of the audience in their own learning and could readily identify potential pitfalls and common beginner mistakes that are often overlooked by more experienced teachers.
-The collaborative aspect ensured that in spite of the relative inexperience of the instructors
+The collaborative aspect ensured that, in spite of the relative inexperience of the instructors, the material taught was peer-reviewed and technically sound giving instructors and learners confidence.

 In practical terms,
 the materials were developed using GitHub as an online collaborative platform.